ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : int = 2500
 ```

-Note that this is not a variable as in languages like C and Python.
+Note that this isn't a variable as in languages like C and Python.
 Its value
 cannot be changed.
 We can write it all in one go using `let` ... `in` ...:

 ```ocaml